AnimaApp/docs/src/v3/adobe-xd/export/publish.md

  2. Sync Draft
  3. Publish Your Website

- You design in Sketch, and we take care of the rest:
+ You design in Adobe XD, and we take care of the rest:

 -   Deployment
 -   Hosting